-Other responsibilities
+6. Other responsibilities

-- Responsible for always adhering to our employee policies - To undertake other duties and responsibilities commensurate with the post.
+- Responsible for adhering to BYM's employee policies at all times - To undertake other duties and responsibilities commensurate with the post. - A commitment to championing equity, diversity and inclusion in our workplace community - Completion of mandatory training modules on safeguarding adults and children.